Undifferentiated Heavy Lifting

 Werner Vogels, chief technology officer of Amazon.com, used the term “undifferentiated heavy lifting” in a 2006 post to describe all the hard technology work commonly done by businesses that don’t add value to the business or its customers, but are a necessary step to add value.

 For example, consider setting up a server in a data center to run a website.
-The website is differentiated from all others to create unique value for customers and the business.
-The server, on the other hand, is something all businesses need to deliver a website.
-Buying and maintaining servers in data centres consumes significant time and effort — especially for businesses that need a lot of them –– but does not provide any unique value to the business.
-The time and effort to setup and maintain those servers is undifferentiated heavy lifting.
+The website is differentiated from all others because it provides unique value to customers and the business.
+The server is undifferentiated because almost any server could run the website and none of them provide any more or less value for customers and the.
+Furthermore, buying and maintaining servers in data centres consumes significant time and effort — especially for businesses that need a lot of them.
+The significant time and effort to setup and maintain those servers is heavy lifting.
+So, setting up the server is hard work that doesn’t add value.

 Solutions like Amazon Web Services (AWS) and Google Cloud Platform (GCP) started by eliminating traditional technology tasks like buying and setting up physical servers, connecting them to the internet, and managing the inevitable hardware failures.
 Instead, businesses rent servers in the cloud that are setup and managed by cloud providers, billed by the minute, and ready to go at a moment’s notice.